Article updated: May 13, 2021

 Measure web conversions at the post level

 Attributing website conversions to your social efforts is essential for proving social ROI.
 Conversions can include visits, page views, sign ups, downloads, or purchases.
 You can measure social campaign performance based on this data by connecting Google Analytics or Adobe Analytics to Impact.
-See Connect a website analytics account to Impact to learn more.
+See Connect a Google Analytics account to Impact to learn more.

 Plans: Enterprise customers with Hootsuite Impact and Impact Starter, and Business customers with Impact Starter.